Convection motor failure

 Step 1

-Disconnect power to the oven at the breaker box before touching any components — convection motor failures typically present as no air circulation during bake cycles or a grinding noise from the rear of the oven cavity, both signs the motor bearing or winding has failed.
-Cutting power at the breaker rather than just the control panel ensures the motor circuit is fully de-energized, protecting you from shock during disassembly.
+First things first—disconnect power to the oven at the breaker box before touching any components.
+Convection motor failures typically show as no air circulation during bake cycles or a grinding noise from the rear of the oven cavity.
+These signs indicate that the motor bearing or winding has failed.
+Cutting power at the breaker ensures the motor circuit is fully de-energized, keeping you safe during disassembly.

 Step 2

-Remove the oven racks to clear your workspace, then unscrew the convection fan cover on the interior back wall (1–2 Phillips screws at the center) to expose the fan blade.
-Spin the blade by hand — it should rotate freely and smoothly; noticeable resistance, roughness, or side-to-side wobble confirms a failed motor bearing, which causes both the grinding noise and reduced airflow.
+Next, remove the oven racks to clear your workspace.
+Unscrew the convection fan cover on the interior back wall (1–2 Phillips screws at the center) to expose the fan blade.
+Spin the blade by hand; it should rotate freely and smoothly.
+If you notice resistance, roughness, or side-to-side wobble, that confirms a failed motor bearing, which is causing both the grinding noise and reduced airflow.

 Step 3

-Remove the oven’s interior back panel (4 Phillips screws) to expose the motor mounting assembly on the exterior side of the rear wall.
-Set your multimeter to Rx1 and probe the motor terminals — a reading of infinity (open circuit) confirms a burned winding and means the motor must be replaced; a healthy motor will show low resistance, typically under 50 ohms.
+Now, remove the oven’s interior back panel (4 Phillips screws) to access the motor mounting assembly on the exterior side of the rear wall.
+Set your multimeter to Rx1 and probe the motor terminals.
+If you get a reading of infinity (open circuit), that confirms a burned winding, and the motor must be replaced.
+A healthy motor should show low resistance, typically under 50 ohms.

 Step 4

 Disconnect the wiring harness and remove the 2–3 Phillips screws securing the motor to its mounting bracket, then pull the motor free.
-When installing the replacement, orient the fan blade so its pitch pushes air toward the front of the oven cavity — reversed installation will circulate air backwards, causing uneven heating even though the motor runs fine.
+When installing the replacement, make sure to orient the fan blade so its pitch pushes air toward the front of the oven cavity; if installed backward, it’ll circulate air incorrectly, causing uneven heating even if the motor is running fine.

 Step 5

-Reinstall the interior back panel and fan cover, ensuring all screws are snug but not overtightened, as the panel must seal flat against the oven wall to direct airflow correctly.
+Reinstall the interior back panel and fan cover, ensuring all screws are snug but not overtightened.
+The panel must seal flat against the oven wall to direct airflow correctly.
 Double-check that the wiring harness connector is fully seated before restoring power at the breaker.

 Step 6

-Run the oven in Convection Bake mode at 350°F for 30 minutes as a functional verification — the fan should spin continuously throughout the cycle without noise, and you should be able to feel moving air at every rack position.
-If airflow feels weak at upper or lower racks, re-check blade orientation; if grinding returns, a mounting screw may be contacting the blade or the replacement motor is also defective.
+Finally, run the oven in Convection Bake mode at 350°F for 30 minutes as a functional verification.
+The fan should spin continuously throughout the cycle without noise, and you should feel moving air at every rack position.
+If airflow feels weak at the upper or lower racks, re-check the blade orientation.
+If grinding returns, a mounting screw may be contacting the blade or the replacement motor could also be defective.

 Where to Buy Replacement Parts